linrally/PaceM-Mobile/README.md

 yarn start
 ```

 Let Metro Bundler run in its _own_ terminal.
-Open a _new_ terminal from the _root_ of your React Native project.
-Run the following command to start your _Android_ or _iOS_ app:
+Run the following command in a separate terminal:

 For Android:
 ```bash